Plypy/ansible-swift-playbook/README.md

 It leverages the power of the mighty automation tool [Ansible](https://www.ansible.com).

-For simplicity it uses [swauth](https://github.com/openstack/swauth) as the authentication middleware to handle accounts.

 ## Structure and Specific Files
 It is best to follow the Best Practices, so ASP has adopted the structure recommended by Ansible official [Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html),